Glute Training for Men: Why You Should Care

 For example, a novice exerciser should not try to place a barbell on their back and attempt barbell back squats without the supervision of a certified fitness professional.
 But they may be able to step up onto a platform to perform a step-up movement.
 Both exercises will encourage glute activation, with the step-up motion being more appropriate for those who lack experience with barbell training.
 Another example would be a single leg squat.
 A more stable motion to target single leg glute activation would be to perform a lunge.
 Both challenge glute activation on one side of the body, but the lunge movement provides more stability when compared to the single leg squat.

+If you want to enhance your results, consider incorporating exercise equipment for glutes into your routine.
 Ok, so you have decided that standing up, walking, and having a general ability to move around is important.
 Or, maybe you want bigger and stronger glutes.
 Either way you should start with a glute exercise that is comfortable for you to perform.
 If you are not comfortable with the movement or simply find the movement to technical for your current abilities, you should try a different exercise.
 Below you will find a few exercises that are great to start your glute training journey.

 Exercise 1 – Step Ups